ErikBjare/ErikBjare.github.io/_posts/2014-04-20-looking-the-other-way.md

 Michael Abrash put it perfectly:
 *"We're on the cusp of what I think is not The Next Big Platform, but rather simply The Final Platform &#8213; the platform to end all platforms &#8213; and the path here has been so improbable that I can only shake my head."*

-While I think that The Final Platform will be a [BCI](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface) of some form, it would not seem totally implausible if primitive BCIs found their way into VR as an extension that ultimately removed the need for a screen, but that's probably a couple decades away (yes, I'm an optimist).
+While I think that The Final Platform will be a [BCI](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface) of some form, it would not seem totally implausible if primitive BCIs found their way into VR as an extension that ultimately removed the need for a screen, but that's probably a couple decades away (or am I being too optimistic?).
 That is, of course, before (and if) mind uploading becomes a possibility, and I'd rather not call the hypothetical computer, on which we will exist, a platform.

-To make this happen will be left as an exercise to the reader (and the author).
-Now let the inevitable and the self-fulfilling prophecy fulfill themselves!
+To make VR happen in all it's glory is now in the hands of a few companies and perhaps also you, the reader, and me (if I can find the time).

+It would be an understatement to say that we have an exciting future ahead of us.